IanAragonSaenz/Stuff-Trading-App/README.md

 **Required Must-have Stories**

-* Your app interacts with Parse.
 * You can log in/log out of your app as a user.
 * You can sign up with a new user profile.
 * The user can see his own profile.
 * The user can see other users profiles.
 * The user go to other user profile by clicking the profile pic in a post.
-* The user can set his profile picture.
 * The app implements map location.
 * The posts load in with animation.
 * The user can upload a post of something that they want to trade to the feed.